Fusbydev/Integrative-project/README.md

-Integrative Project: Hotel Reservation Management for Laravel Suite with Email
+<h1>Integrative Project: Hotel Reservation Management for Laravel Suite with Email</h1>

 STEPS ON HOW TO SETUP: